Canada Olympic Park bobsleigh, luge, and skeleton track: Track technical details

 Costing C$ 27 million to complete, the track consisted of 48 reinforced concrete sections with five separate starting points.
 The facility is designed of that like a tuning fork with separate bobsleigh and luge start houses, selected to lessen construction and maintenance costs.
 The two portions of the track merge at turn five prior to the Omega combination curve.
 Lined with 100 km of refrigeration coolant, the track can hold ice at air temperatures up to 20 deg C (68 deg F).
 Sunscreens were installed on curves directly exposed to the sunlight to keep the track smooth and prevent melting.
 Electronic timing systems include double photo sensors at the start and finish positions of the track and artificial lighting is used to allow for night runs on the track.
 Lighting was adjusted at the request of the host television broadcaster (Canadian Broadcasting Corporation) prior to the games to ensure proper video coverage for the 1988 games.

 Renovation

 On 5 April 2017 a $20 million CAD renovation was announced as part of WinSport's ongoing intention to operate the track in addition to Calgary's potential bid for the 2026 Olympic Winter Games.
 Despite a referendum rejecting Calgary's 2026 bid and subsequent closure of the track, WinSport announced renovations will begin and proceed as funding becomes available.
 On 9 October 2019 the first phase of the renovation project for the track began with the demolition of the bobsleigh/skeleton start portion of the track (curves 1–5).
-The bobsleigh/skeleton start is being removed to reduce operating costs and make the track more exciting for those athletes who will now start on the luge portion of the track.
+The bobsleigh/skeleton start was removed to reduce operating costs and make the track more exciting for those athletes who will now start on the luge portion of the track.
 Until the renovation of the track is complete—including the replacement of the entire refrigeration system, the track will remain closed.
-Demolition of the track is scheduled to be completed by December 2021.